juniorsundarCasual/TGT/vault/volume-4.chapter-237.md

 ---
 id: 0in31b14h4yrbg63s1xujee
-title: Chapter 237
+title: Chapter 237 - Unbreakable
 desc: ''
-updated: 1664307187467
+updated: 1664368700947
 created: 1664117904271
 ---

 Hesitance.
 Second thoughts.
 Doubt.

-In the past eight-hundred or so years, Krish never once felt those emotions.
+In the past thousand or so years, Krish never once felt those emotions.
 He had his life figured out.
 The actions he took were calculated, the risks expected, thus the consequences... well... inconsequential.
 It wasn't like he lives a life free of mistakes.
 In fact, his early years were rife with one blunder after another.
 Most were simply in passing, while others left lasting scars.
 At first, he regreted his actions and he wallowed over the repercussions.
 Yet over the years, he'd learned to move past them - it wasn't like he could do anything about it.

 However, in the recent year, Krish found himself asking, "Did I do the right thing?" or "Was this the correct action?" a lot more... uncomfortably so.
 Where did all this hesitation come from?